-This rate is often significantly better than what you can get from exchanging traveler's checks at a local exchange counter.
+This rate is often significantly better than what you can get from exchanging money at a local exchange counter.
 In addition, local banks or money change bureaus will add on transaction fees, which can easily eat up another 2 percent of your money.

-That's not to say there aren't any fees associated with international ATM withdrawals -- see below -- but if you need cash, you will still almost always get the best exchange rate at the lowest possible cost by using your ATM card.
+That's not to say there aren't any fees associated with withdrawals at international ATMs -- see below -- but if you need cash, you will still almost always get the best exchange rate at the lowest possible cost by using your ATM card.

 Finding an ATM

 If your ATM card is linked to the PLUS, Cirrus or Maestro networks, you have the option of using it to obtain cash virtually anywhere in the U.S. and in hundreds of countries worldwide.
-Each network has more than a million ATM's.
-The PLUS network is associated with Visa, so your Visa card will usually work at those ATM's.
-Likewise, the Cirrus and Maestro networks are associated with MasterCard, and so ATM's marked with these logos usually accept MasterCard for cash advances.
+Each network has more than a million ATMs.
+The PLUS network is associated with Visa, so your Visa card will usually work at those ATMs.
+Likewise, the Cirrus and Maestro networks are associated with MasterCard, and so ATMs marked with these logos usually accept MasterCard for cash advances.
 The majority of ATMs accept cards from any of these major networks.

-Check the back of your card to see which networks your card is linked to.
-If your card is not a part of either Cirrus or PLUS, you may find it difficult to find ATM's to use abroad.
+The back of your ATM card often shows the logos of the networks your card is linked to.
+If your card is not a part of either Cirrus or PLUS, you may find it difficult to find ATMs to use abroad.
 Contact your bank for assistance.

 Using Your Card Abroad

-If you want to use your ATM card overseas, keep in mind that many ATM's abroad, particularly in Europe, do not accept PIN's longer than four digits.
+If you want to use your ATM card overseas, keep in mind that some ATMs abroad, particularly in Europe, do not accept PINs longer than four digits.
 If your PIN is longer, contact your bank to have it changed.
 Also, if your PIN is based on letters rather than numbers, translate the letters into numbers before leaving the country.
-Many ATM's only have numbers on the keypad.
-One more thing to keep in mind: Most ATM's abroad will only let you access the primary account on your ATM card.
+Many ATMs only have numbers on the keypad.
+One more thing to keep in mind: Some ATMs abroad will only let you access the primary account on your ATM card.

 Sudden changes in your account activity, such as frequent withdrawals in a foreign country using your ATM card, can sometimes trigger a fraud alert and cause your bank to freeze your account.
-To prevent being stranded overseas without a functioning ATM card, be sure to call your bank before you leave to let them know where and when you will be traveling.
-During the same phone call, ask for a number that you can call from overseas in case your card is lost or stolen -- often the 800 number listed on the back of your card will only work in the U.S. or Canada.
+To prevent being stranded overseas without a functioning ATM card, call your bank before you leave to let them know where and when you will be traveling.
+During the same phone call, ask for a number that you can call from overseas in case your card is lost or stolen -- often the number listed on the back of your card will only work in your home country.
 Be sure to keep this number in a separate place from your card.

 It's important to have a back-up plan in case your card is lost, stolen or eaten by an ATM machine; this could be in the form of a second ATM card (either your own or a travel companion's), cash, credit cards or traveler's checks.